Eyob49/student-record-manager/README.md

 python main.py
 Follow the menu prompts to manage student records.

+## Notes
-data.json stores the student records.
+- `data.json` stores the student records.

-This project is designed for learning backend fundamentals and Python OOP.
+- This project is designed for learning backend fundamentals and Python OOP.